-It often happens when a perfectly good working website shows an error ‘Cannot parse response’ on the Safari browser on iPhone or Mac computer.
-The error persists, and it can appear out of nowhere hampering your workflow or internet entailment.
-I myself use the Safari browser, and such errors come unexpectedly without any supporting error message.
+It often happens when an excellent working website shows an error ‘Cannot parse response’ on the Safari browser on iPhone or Mac computer.

-Upon looking for some online forums, I could find any reliable way to troubleshoot the problem.
-The issue of being unable to parse responses in Safari is not limited to iPhones as many users have reported the same issue on iPad and Macbooks as well.
+Being unable to parse responses in Safari is not limited to iPhones, as many users have reported the same issue on iPad and Macbooks.

 It’s wise to notice that such errors are only visible on websites that make sure of xhr scripts to update website data.
-This means almost all websites on the internet can give you the same error at any moment in time.
+This means almost all websites can give you the same error anytime.

 Check your Internet Connection

 The prime reason why this issue is appearing on your end is because of faulty internet connections.
-Some websites have features that can show when an internet connection is not available or slow.
+Some websites have features that show when an internet connection is not available or slow.
 But some websites may stop working and show a “cannot parse response” error when not connected to the internet.

-iPhone has a special feature where you can limit the internet connection to apps.
-Make sure you have given Safari permissions to access and use the internet.
+iPhone has a unique feature where you can limit the internet connection to apps.
+Make sure you have given Safari permission to access and use the internet.

 - Open Settings app